Name Changes for an Entire Family

 This form tells the Court about the family members' current names, the new names everyone wants to take, and the reasons why.
 You can ask for up to 2 adults and 2 children's names to be changed.
+This form assumes that the adults filling out the paperwork are the parents of the children.
 Where the form asks for a person's current name, use the current full legal name.
 Where the form asks for the new name, use the full new legal name that person would like to have.

 Notice of Petition for Family Name Change

-Every proposed name change must be published in a newspaper in Clark County for 3 consecutive weeks.
+Every proposed adult name change must be published in a newspaper in Clark County once.
+Child name changes have to be published three times if the other parent cannot be found.
 This form contains the information that will be published.
 You can find out how to publish this form below.

 Consent to Child's Name Change (for parents and older children)

 If the other parent is not one of the petitioners in the case but will agree to the child's name change, the parent can fill out this form.
 This form must be signed in front of a notary.

 Any child age 14 or older must consent to their own name change.
 If any of the children are 14 or older, each child must complete a consent.

 Request for Summary Disposition & Declaration in Support

 This form asks the judge to grant the name changes without you having to appear at a hearing.
 When both parents agree, the name changes are usually approved without a hearing.
 In some cases, the judge may want you to appear at a hearing before granting the name changes.
 You will find out later whether the judge wants you to attend a hearing.

 This is the form the judge signs to approve all of the name changes.
 Although this will not be needed until the last step, it is best to fill it out ahead of time and save it for later.
 This will be given to the judge after you have finished all of the rest of the steps.
 Complete all sections on the form except for the date and signature line for the judge.
 Make sure to indicate whether or not a new birth certificate should be issued for each person with their new name.